 We love the brightness but we don’t delve deeply into the beams to perceive more understanding.
 We’d rather live with our fears accepting the consequences.
 Perhaps it is time to reinforce our courage and search for the truth.
 Our reality is dimmed even when we are within the brightness.
 Stepping into the light is the beginning but grasping the honesty of our lives is the next giant step forward into acquiring insight.

 Babies fear their birth.
 Children fear losing mom and dad when left with sitters.
-Kids fear competing with others, failing their parents expectations, losing their parent’s love, siblings’ love and friends’ love.
-So loss is a huge fear for most of us.
+Kids fear competing with others, failing their parents’ expectations, losing their parent’s love, siblings’ love, and friends’ love.
+So the loss is a huge fear for most of us.
 Inferiority issues arise from all our fears, as self-esteem is threatened.
 We tend to lose ourselves in the battle at any age, to please parents, siblings, and friends.
 We sometimes transform ourselves into something we don’t even recognize anymore.

 Many times we have choices but we don’t see them or we overshadow them with our worry.
 Anxiety can keep us stagnant.
 If we watched a TV show we would notice the character’s choices yet within our own lives we remain motionless to transform ourselves.
 I sense that life is difficult, so we succumb early and allow the shadows to deceive us.

-Experiences of all kinds are challenging and require us to depend on our strength, courage and wisdom.
-That is asking a lot from us, but is worthy of our finest effort.
-By overcoming our fears we diminish jealousy, competition, envy, insecurity, defeat, worry, anxiety, ill-health, stress, despondency and negative thoughts.
-This allows us to embrace honesty, reality, love, empathy, serenity tolerance, confidence health, good habits and a positive outlook.
+Experiences of all kinds are challenging and require us to depend on our strength, courage, and wisdom.
+That is asking a lot from us but it is worthy of our finest effort.
+By overcoming our fears we diminish jealousy, competition, envy, insecurity, defeat, worry, anxiety, ill-health, stress, despondency, and negative thoughts.
+This allows us to embrace honesty, reality, love, empathy, serenity tolerance, confidence health, good habits, and a positive outlook.

 Hiding behind closed doors with more on our plates than we can deal with is not a good idea.
 Finding the courage to face problems and find solutions through our own strength and the support of others is a worthy idea.
 It is relevant that we come to the realization that there is no competition in life so there is no need for jealousy or envy.
 There is no special race, religion, economic status, age or country of people more important than any other.
 The comparisons must end along with the inflated egos and nonsense ways we delineate the worth of another.
 Once these barriers are broken down we will find it easier to tolerate those we don’t understand and accept the differences.